cloudfright/blog/cloudfright-blog/content/posts/web-api-sensors.md

 title: "Charting mobile motion sensor data with JavaScript"
 date: 2022-04-09T08:01:20+01:00
 draft: false
-summary: "Have you ever wondered if you could read motion data from your phone and visualise it it in real time?
+summary: "Have you ever wondered if you could read motion data from your phone and visualise it  in real time?
 If you have, then read on."
 cover:
     image: /web-api-sensors/sensor-chart-mini.jpeg
     alt: "moblie motion sensor chart"